la2050/archive/_organizations/environmental-change-makers.md

    In 2008, ECM hosted the first Transition Training in Southern California, bringing trainers in from the UK to do so.
 Subsequently, we launched 8 action groups in neighborhoods around the greater LA area.

-   In 2009-2011, ECM worked with LAUSD and the Mayorâ€™s office to found and build the Emerson Avenue Community Garden.
+   In 2009-2011, ECM worked with LAUSD and the Mayor’s office to found and build the Emerson Avenue Community Garden.
 areas_impacted: ''
 project_ids: ''
 title: Environmental Change-Makers